 By Head of Probate Gavin Holt

 When a loved one passes away, there is an awful lot that needs to be done.
-Amongst other things, you need to inform friends and family, register the death, arrange the funeral, and then turn your attention to Probate if it is required.
+Amongst other things, you need to inform friends and family, register the death, arrange the funeral, and then turn your attention to probate if it's needed.

 In amongst all of that, it’s very easy to forget about comparably minor matters, such as dealing with the deceased’s gas, electricity and water bills.
 These are commonly known as utilities.

-If you lived with the deceased person and you are inheriting his or her estate, there probably won’t be a great deal for you to do.
+If you lived with the person who died and you are going to continue living in the property, there probably won’t be a great deal for you to do.
 If the bills are in the deceased person’s name, you will need to contact the companies involved and ask them to transfer the bills into your name, but that’s about it.

 But if your loved one passed away leaving a house or flat that is now unoccupied, you may have to do a little more.

 It’s important to note that if utility accounts are in credit at the date of death, they are considered to be assets of the deceased’s estate.
-Similarly, utility accounts that are in debit are liabilities of the deceased’s estate.
-Assets and liabilities need to be reported for Probate and Inheritance Tax (IHT) so it’s important to ensure that credit and debit balances are not overlooked.
+Similarly, utility accounts that are in debit are liabilities (or debts) of the deceased’s estate.
+Assets and liabilities need to be reported for probate and inheritance tax (IHT) so it’s important to ensure that credit and debit balances are not overlooked.

-It is the balances on these bills that will need to be reported for Probate and Inheritance Tax.
-The companies will then open new accounts in the name of the person responsible for dealing with the estate, which may be you.
-You will need to look after the bills on the new accounts right up until the house or flat is sold or transferred, at which point you will need to take further meter readings and contact the companies again to ask them to close the accounts and send you final bills.
+It is the balances on these bills that will need to be reported for probate and inheritance tax.
+The companies will then open new accounts in the name of the person who's responsible for dealing with the estate, which may be you.
+You will need to look after the bills on the new accounts right up until the house or flat is sold or transferred.
+At this point you will need to take further meter readings and contact the companies again to ask them to close the accounts and send you final bills.

-As well as the utilities, there are a great deal of other bills to consider, such as council tax, the television licence and the telephone and internet services.
+As well as the utilities, there are a great deal of other bills to consider, such as council tax, TV licencing and telephone and internet providers.
 Despite these being day to day things that everybody deals with, they can be surprisingly overwhelming when you have just lost a loved one.

 Settling utility and other bills is just a very small part of dealing with the estate of a loved one, but it is nevertheless important that they are dealt with correctly.

 At Co-op Legal Services we can take away all the pressure and stress of administering an estate, and we are more than happy to deal with utility and other bills for you.
-We charge a fixed fee for our Probate Complete Service which deals with everything from speaking to utility companies to dealing with Inheritance Tax, administering the estate accounts and distributing the estate assets to the beneficiaries.
+We charge a fixed fee for our probate complete service which deals with matters from speaking to utility companies to dealing with inheritance tax, administering the estate accounts and distributing the estate assets to the beneficiaries.